uptudev/passwerdle/README.md

 ## Installation

+### Pre-built Binaries

+Pre-built binaries are available for Windows, macOS (Intel chips, **NOT** Apple Silicon; please build from source if you have an Apple CPU) and Linux in the [releases](https://github.com/uptudev/passwerdle/releases) section.
+Download the appropriate binary for your system and run it in a terminal.

+### Building from Source

 Passwerdle is written in V, a simple, fast, safe, compiled language.
-To install V, follow the instructions on the [official website](https://vlang.io).
+To build from source, install V by following the instructions on the [official website](https://vlang.io).

 Once you have V installed, you can clone the repository and build the game: